skinner/goose/README.md

 ### Goals of this fork

-`github.com/grailbio/goose` is a fork of `github.com/pressly/goose` with the following changes:
+`github.com/elijahcarrel/goose` is a fork of `github.com/pressly/goose` with the following changes:
-- Goose can now optionally include missing migrations when `goose up` or `goose up-to` is called using the new flag `-include-missing`
-- Goose can now optionally only show missing migrations when `goose status` is called using the new flag `-show-unapplied-only`.
+- Adds an `-include-missing` flag to any `goose up`-related command (which includes `up`, `up-to`, or `up-by-one`).
+This flag applies missing migrations.
+- Adds a `-show-unapplied-only` flag to `goose status`, which shows only migrations that have not been applied (either ones that have been skipped or normal future migrations).
+- Adds a `-dry-run` flag to any `goose up`-related command that lists the migrations that will be applied without applying them.
+- Adds a fatal error when any `goose up`-related command is called but there are missing migrations.
+- Updates `goose status` to show the message `(SKIPPED)` next to migrations that were missed.
+- Updates migration error messages to show the filename of the migration where the error occurred.
+- Updates messages and errors to be more consistently formatted.

 # Install

-    $ go get -u github.com/grailbio/goose/cmd/goose
+    $ go get -u github.com/elijahcarrel/goose/cmd/goose

 This will install the `goose` binary to your `$GOPATH/bin` directory.